 - All quizzes will be taken online through Blackboard.
 All quizzes will require LockDown Browser which you will need to download onto your computer and ensure that it is working/functional (instructions are provided for you on BlackBoard). - Each quiz accounts for 10 points of your grade (for a total of 50 points).
 You can only take the quiz once. - You will have a syllabus quiz at the beginning of the semester.
-This must be completed before you will have access to the online course material, quizzes, and papers.
+This must be completed by the date on the syllabus or you will not have access to the online course material, quizzes, and papers.
 This quiz will be counted towards your grade in the class. - All other quizzes are based on the material for each section.
 You will have 15 minutes to take each quiz and each will consist of 10 questions.